Darwin

 Community

 From time to time, in the course of my travels, people have asked me about “home.”
 By this they usually mean the USA in general or one of the specific places I’ve lived.
 When I talk about the good things, I almost always start and end with community.
 I tend to describe (my) New England as a place where community is valued highly, and then give specific examples of the types of activities that illustrate this value.
-The coffee social we organized when we lived Mountain View was one common example, but this New Year’s Eve will be my new favorite (if I can find a way to encapsulate it). ...
+The coffee social we organized when we lived Mountain View was one common example, but this New Year’s Eve will be my new favorite (if I can find a way to encapsulate it).
+Our friends Tom and Mary throw this amazing party almost every year.
+They make fondue and give an open invitation to all of their friends and family.
+My memory of it begins with a fire warming the delightfully renovated farm house, as I sat on a stool by the stove, stirring the cheese, waiting for the first guests. ...

 January 3, 2015 · 4 min · Tucker Bradford